These poses are a great way to introduce partner yoga for kids!

-Building muscle can be fun!
-These might be the perfect gross motor activities for mom, teacher, babysitter, or therapist to jump right in and get themselves a little workout!
-Yoga poses are an excellent way for kids to build total body strength.
-They are challenging, require some focus but can be just enough to elicit an uncontrollable giggle fest.
+Building strength and balance can be fun!
+Partner yoga for kids is the perfect way to have fun while getting a little workout!
+Yoga poses help kids to build core strength and total body strength.
+They are challenging, require some focus but can be just enough fun to elicit an uncontrollable giggle fest.
 My girls love to try these and are so amazed when they can maintain a pose for a count of 10!

-WHAT YOU’LL NEED: Just your bodies and a timer (if you want a bit of a challenge).
+Just your bodies and a timer (if you want a bit of a challenge)

 -Switch partners.
 Everyone will have a different level of strength, flexibility and endurance that will make each of the poses above a little more or less difficult.

 -Incorporate a timer that will be set when each pose is achieved and will chime at the end of the allotted time.
 Add to that time as you practice each move.

 -Try these poses with eyes open and eyes closed.
 Can you feel your body reacting?
 Learn more about the link between vision and balance.